vitadisplays/puppet-oxid/README.markdown

 ```

 ### Setup Configuration
-The file config.inc.php and .htaccess file have to configure.
+The file config.inc.php and .htaccess file will be configure, by token replacements or directly by source contents.
-By default via replacements the files will be configured.
-Extra replacements can be defined.
-Custom configuration files or content can be defined.

 ### Parameters
 	- repository					The repository to get from